 Tradition rarely triumphs.

 Following the great mantra “look inward before looking outward”, let’s start with innate issues that can be regulated by research agencies.
-From the logistical set up, to research design, agencies have the liberty to control everything.
-However, the commercial nature of market research makes it challenging for agencies to prioritize sanctity of research over profitability.
-Case in point – Established agencies are generally slower to innovate because the success of their current business model creates a strong inertia to deviate from.
+From the logistical setup to research design, agencies have the liberty to control everything.
+However, the commercial nature of market research makes it challenging for agencies to prioritize the sanctity of research over profitability.
+Case in point – Established agencies are generally slower to innovate because the success of their current business model creates strong inertia to deviate from.

 Having said that, even a foolproof methodology is only half the battle won; you’ll need genuine data to derive credible insights.
 That’s where most problems arise – Not from the research design, but when researchers fail to see from the lens of a consumer.

 As a consumer, there isn’t enough skin in the game to want to help businesses improve through genuine feedback.
 With competitors aplenty, we can always buy from someone else who already meets our needs, without all the hassle.
 This is where most researchers get blindsided – Just because you care about the findings doesn’t mean the consumer does.